 IP audit step 2: Audit your IP portfolio for value – and efficiency

 The next step of an IP audit should be to assess the value of your portfolio against the costs involved in growing and maintaining the IP rights it contains.
 It helps to identify, for example, patent and trademark rights that are being renewed despite never being used, as well as gaps in protection, which might leave a company exposed.

-To undertake this part of the audit, we would first recommend:
+To undertake this part of the review, we would first recommend:

 - Reviewing your IP strategy to ensure that it takes into account your strategic business goals;

 - Prioritising your IP rights (e.g. between ‘core’ and ‘non-core’), and markets (countries and goods/services) based on current branding/R&D strategy and future plans;

 - Auditing licensing and royalty agreements to ensure that the rights have been correctly maintained and the revenues received; and